dbt and Snowflake with dbt Power User and SQLFluff

 This is all needed because when dbt runs it will create a schema for your user in the ANALYTICS_DEV database and you will use the TRANSFORMING warehouse when compute is needed like when dbt creates tables.

 If all of this seems confusing or tedious, you should consider a managed dbt solution like dbt Cloud or Datacoves.
+For more information, checkout our in-depth article where we compare dbt cloud vs dbt core as well as managed dbt core.

 Now with all the pre-requisites out of the way, let’s configure dbt to connect with Snowflake.